Hi, my name is Julie, and I’m a fast eater.

 There, I said it.

 But then, a memory popped into my head.
-One of the first days I worked full-time for my dad, we drove home together for lunch.
+On one of the first days I worked full-time for my dad, we drove home together for lunch.
 I remember eating quickly and telling him I was ready to return to the office.
 He encouraged me to slow down because, by law, I was entitled to a full-hour lunch break.

 At the time, I didn’t know that was a thing.